Juventus striker Dybala tests positive for coronavirus | Goal.com

 Juventus have yet to return to training with Serie A, like the majority of the world's leagues, completely shut down in an attempt to control the spread of Covid-19.

-The Bianconeri have allowed a number of their players to leave the country and be with their families, despite the country being in lockdown, with tight government restrictions on movement.
+With no return to action imminent, the Bianconeri have allowed a number of their players to leave the country in order to be with their extended families, despite the country being in lockdown.

-Brazlian forward Douglas Costa is the latest player to be granted permission to return home, joining the likes of Gonzalo Higuain, Miralem Pjanic and Sami Khedira in returning to their home country.
+Brazilian forward Douglas Costa is the latest player to be granted permission to return home, joining the likes of Gonzalo Higuain, Miralem Pjanic and Sami Khedira in heading back to their home country.

+Italy is one of the countries worst affected by the outbreak, prompting the government to ban public gatherings and place tight restrictions on movement and travel.

 More to follow.